dmortimer101/Crosstalk_optical_interferometers/README.md

 ## Usage:

-If this data was helpful for your research, please cite the paper associated with this work, available here: INSERT LINK
+If this data was helpful for your research, please cite the paper associated with this work, available here: https://doi.org/10.1093/mnras/stac326

 ## Contact: